MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 For more information, navigate to [Run commands with the Microsoft Edge DevTools Command Menu][DevtoolsGuideChromiumCommandMenuIndex].

-### The Page tab, to explore resources that construct the current webpage
+### Using the Page tab to explore resources that construct the current webpage

 Use the **Page** tab of the **Navigator** pane to explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
 The **Page** tab lists all of the resources that the page has loaded.